adamvallance/cellUview/README.md

 # OpenFlexure-microscopy-enhancement
-This project adds real-time image processing capabilities to the OpenFlexure microscope for image enhancement including contrast and sharpness adjustment, edge detection/enhancement and classification using k-means clustering.
+This project provides real-time image processing capabilities for the Raspberry Pi based OpenFlexure microscope platform for image enhancement including contrast and sharpness adjustment, edge detection/enhancement and classification using k-means clustering.